Baked Sockeye Salmon

 • Allow the salmon to come down to room temperature before baking.
 You can do this by letting the filet rest on the kitchen counter for 20 to 30 minutes.

-• Like lemon pepper or stuffed salmon, you can make this recipe with frozen salmon but the filet will need to be thawed completely in the fridge before you begin.
+• You can make this recipe with frozen salmon, but the filet will need to be thawed completely in the fridge before you begin.

-• You’ll know the salmon is done baking when it flakes easily and has an internal temperature of 145ºF.
+• You’ll know the salmon is done baking when it flakes easily and has an internal temperature of 145ºF (use an instant-read thermometer).

 Storage instructions

-To store: Keep the leftover baked salmon in an airtight container in the fridge for up to 3 days.
+To store: Keep the leftovers in an airtight container in the fridge for up to 3 days.

-To freeze: Once cool, place the leftovers in an airtight container and freeze it for up to 2 months.
+To freeze: Once cool, place the leftover salmon in an airtight container and freeze it for up to 2 months.

 Reheating: Reheat it in the microwave for 30 to 40 seconds or until warmed through.